 Coupled resource - *not in ISO 19115 core

-This element is used to link a service to the target datasets or dataset series, by using the corresponding Unique Resource Identifiers.
+This element is used to link a service to the target datasets or dataset series.

 This relationship is modelled by using dct:hasPart.

 NB: The notion of “coupled resource” does not apply to catalogue / discovery services.
 As per the DCAT-AP, the relationship between the catalogue and the available datasets is modelled by using dcat:dataset, which is a sub-property of dct:hasPart.